BSidesSF/bsidessf.github.io/cfp/sample-submission.md

 permalink: /cfp/sample-submission.html
 ---

-<p><strong>Note to the reader: This is a completely made up talk.
+<p><strong>Note to the reader: This is a completely made up talk (courtesy of <a href="http://shmoocon.org/">ShmooCon</a>).
 However it should give you an idea of what types of information to include, the lowest level of detail to use, and the overall flow of a good submission.</strong></p>
 <p><strong>1.
 Title of Presentation</strong><br />
 Template Management using Osiris</p>
 <p><strong>2.
 Presenter(s) Name </strong><br />